 These AIP waffles are super crispy and easy to make!
-No nuts, no eggs and full of goodness.
+No nuts, no eggs and full of goodness that is ready in 25 minutes!
 I also kept these cassava and coconut free because it gives my AIP family variety.
 Whip out the mini dash and bowl, you’re going to love these super crispy AIP waffles.

 A lot of grain-free and nut-free flours tend to leave baked goods very gummy.
 Not this recipe.
 It’s made with tigernut, green banana, and the secret ingredient – sparkling water.
 It’s a thick batter that caramelizes in the waffle maker and as it cools it hardens to a crispy waffle.
 They take a little finesse, so be sure to read the tips and tricks section.